Co-operative Bank Review (2026): Ethical Banking, Fees and Verdict

 What Customers Like

-Businesses that chose Co-op for values alignment report strong loyalty.
-Charities and social enterprises consistently cite the ethical policy as actively valuable in funder conversations.
+Your strongest signal of satisfaction: charities and social enterprises consistently cite the ethical policy as actively valuable in funder conversations.
+Values-alignment drives retention more than digital features here.

 The branch network and face-to-face access appear in positive reviews from third-sector organisations that need human banking conversations for complex account structures.